-We didn’t do much in Haslau besides working and dodging the heat.
+We didn’t do much in Haslau besides working and dodging the heat and testing a dehydrated pasta meal on our camping stove.
 The Airbnb had a pool, but it was unfortunately not for guests.
 I wrote a bit and edited some posts with the good WiFi that we made great with our signal booster box.
 Our sudden proximity to Slovakia also prompted us to research the next stretch after Bratislava and to book some places.

 The stretch after Bratislava is a little special because the Danube splits up again in manifold ways.
 This is because the river now enters a geographical zone named the Pannonian plain, which means the river can meander and do whatever it wants in this flat area.
 There are three choices: